t-rekttt/J2TeaM-Community/en/rank.md

 ## The reason we created J2TeaM Community Ranking

 The J2TeaM Community group is created on October 6th, 2016 by Juno_okyo. **1000** members joined the first day.
-Till the last of December, after 2 months of operating, we had more than **4000 members**.
+Till the last of December, after 2 months of operation, we had more than **4000 members**.
 Also it's not a bad amount of at all, the group activities are quite low, only some few boring new articles each day.

 It does not looks like a group with some "few thousands of members" at all, Juno [decided](https://www.facebook.com/groups/j2team.community/permalink/409501726048620/) to write a tool that statistic the activity of all members in the group.
 It helps admins to [kick away](https://www.facebook.com/groups/j2team.community/permalink/409514332714026/) every members who joins the group and do NOTHING with ease.